srcole/srcole.github.io/_posts/2022-08-14-hofstede-culture-dimensions.markdown

 - Long- v.
 Short-Term Orientation
 - Indulgence v.
 Restraint

-I wanted to explore this more, so I downloaded the data of these dimension ratings by country and made [this Streamlit app](https://srcole-streamlit-hofstede-dimensions-app-lxprgu.streamlitapp.com/).
+I wanted to explore this more, so I downloaded [the data of dimension ratings by country](https://geerthofstede.com/research-and-vsm/dimension-data-matrix/) and made [this Streamlit app](https://srcole-streamlit-hofstede-dimensions-app-lxprgu.streamlitapp.com/).
 I was interested in seeing how similar my preferences would be to different countries to get a sense of which countries may have the most compatible culture to me.

 Personally, it looks like I'm closely aligned with Northern Europe, as I prefer:
 - Lower power distance